 As usual, I was limited to web browsing and playing around with system apps.
 And in this area, the Galaxy Book 2 Pro 360 handled everything just fine.
 Opening up about six tabs in Edge, as well as the Microsoft Store and Samsung’s built-in apps barely took the processor to 5% utilization.
 Of course, that’s an unscientific test, and we look forward to diving deeper once we have one in our lab.

 Intel worked closely with Samsung on these new chips, and the company tells me the devices in the Galaxy Book 2 Pro lineup are the first consumer PCs to meet Microsoft’s secure-core requirements.
-This means an enhanced level of protection on Windows 11.
-Features include deeply integrated hardware, firmware, and software to boost protection against potential cyberattacks.
-These are usually only found in enterprise systems.
+This means an enhanced level of protection on

 The Samsung Galaxy Book 2 Pro and Galaxy Book 2 Pro 360 will be available for pre-order beginning March 18, 2022, and will be available at retail stores starting April 1.